-view_widget (browser_style='buttons', figure_size=(10, 8), style='coloured')
+view_widget (figure_size=(7, 7))

-Visualizes the image object using an interactive widget.
-Currently only supports the rendering of 2D images.
+Visualizes the image using an interactive widget.

-•browser_style ({'buttons', 'slider'}, optional) - It defines whether the selector of the images will have the form of plus/minus buttons or a slider.

-- •figure_size ((int, int), optional) The initial size of the rendered figure. - •style ({ 'coloured', 'minimal'}, optional) If 'coloured', then the style of the widget will be coloured.
-If minimal, then the style is simple using black and white colours.
+Parametersfigure_size ((int, int), optional) - The initial size of the rendered figure.

-Warps this image into a different reference space.

-•template_mask (BooleanImage) - Defines the shape of the result, and what pixels should be sampled.

-•transform (Transform) - Transform from the template space back to this image.
-Defines, for each pixel location on the template, which pixel location should be sampled from on this image.

-•warp_landmarks (bool, optional) - If True, result will have the same landmark dictionary as self, but with each landmark updated to the warped position.

-•order (int, optional) - The order of interpolation.
+- •template_mask (BooleanImage) Defines the shape of the result, and what pixels should be sampled. - •transform (Transform) Transform from the template space back to this image.
+Defines, for each pixel location on the template, which pixel location should be sampled from on this image. - •warp_landmarks (bool, optional) If True, result will have the same landmark dictionary as self, but with each landmark updated to the warped position. - •order (int, optional) The order of interpolation.
 The order has to be in the range [0,5]

+Order Interpolation

+0 Nearest-neighbor

+1 Bi-linear (default)

+2 Bi-quadratic

+3 Bi-cubic

+4 Bi-quartic

+5 Bi-quintic
-•mode ({constant, nearest, reflect, wrap}, optional) - Points outside the boundaries of the input are filled according to the given mode.

-•cval (float, optional) - Used in conjunction with mode constant, the value outside the image boundaries.

-•batch_size (int or None, optional) - This should only be considered for large images.
+- •mode ({constant, nearest, reflect, wrap}, optional) Points outside the boundaries of the input are filled according to the given mode. - •cval (float, optional) Used in conjunction with mode constant, the value outside the image boundaries. - •batch_size (int or None, optional) This should only be considered for large images.
 Setting this value can cause warping to become much slower, particular for cached warps such as Piecewise Affine.
 This size indicates how many points in the image should be warped at a time, which keeps memory usage low.
-If None, no batching is used and all points are warped at once.

-•return_transform (bool, optional) - This argument is for internal use only.
+If None, no batching is used and all points are warped at once. - •return_transform (bool, optional) This argument is for internal use only.
 If True, then the Transform object is also returned.

-•warped_image (type (self)) - A copy of this image, warped.

-•transform (Transform) - The transform that was used.
+- •warped_image (type (self)) A copy of this image, warped. - •transform (Transform) The transform that was used.
 It only applies if return_transform is True.